 I am proud to have earned their endorsement.

 I'm announcing my re-election campaign today! - Jay

-Deputy Mayor Jay Arnold announced he is running for re-election to the Kirkland City Council, saying that he has more work to do to strengthen neighborhoods and prepare for new retail centers.
+Deputy Mayor Jay Arnold announced he is running for re-election to the Kirkland City Council, outlining an agenda to strengthen community, ensure sustainability and create a more connected Kirkland.

 “Reflecting on events of the past year, the people of Kirkland appreciate all that we have here—both as a city and more importantly, as a community,” stated Arnold.
 “They are grateful for the response we have had to the coronavirus as families and local businesses have struggled.
 And while we have much work to do, we can bounce back even better.”